ToshY/BunnyNet-PHP/README.md

 | ~~^7.4 / ^8.0~~ | ~~^2.0~~ |
 | ^8.1            | ^3.0     |

-> Note: The `2.x` branch will no longer be actively maintained after the initial `3.0` release.
+> Note: The `2.x` is not longer actively maintained.

 ## Quickstart